algolia/instantsearch-core-swift/README.md

 The core of the Helper is the `Searcher` class, which manages searches on a given index.
 It takes care of properly **sequencing** received results (which may come out-of-order due to network unpredictability) and **pagination**.
 It also provides tools to manipulate **facets and refinements**.

-The `HighlightRenderer` class takes care of transforming marked up text such as found in search result highlights into attributed text suitable for display.
+The `Highlighter` class takes care of transforming marked up text such as found in search result highlights into attributed text suitable for display.

 Other miscellaneous utilities are provided as well.